Ralph Bellamy

 Ralph Rexford Bellamy (June 17, 1904 – November 29, 1991) was an American actor whose career spanned 65 years on stage, film, and television.
-During his career, he played leading roles as well as supporting roles, garnering acclaim and awards, including a Tony Award for Best Dramatic Actor in Sunrise at Campobello and Oscar nomination for Best Supporting Actor for The Awful Truth (1937).
+During his career, he played leading roles as well as supporting roles, garnering acclaim and awards, including a Tony Award for Best Actor in a Play for Sunrise at Campobello as well as Academy Award for Best Supporting Actor nomination for The Awful Truth (1937).
+In 1986, Bellamy was awarded with an Academy Honorary Award.

+He gained prominence for his roles in Boy Meets Girl (1938), His Girl Friday (1940), Flight Angels (1940), The Wolf Man (1941), and Sunrise at Campobello (1960).
+He is also known for his later roles in Rosemary's Baby (1968), Oh, God!
+(1977), Trading Places (1983), and Pretty Woman (1990).

 Early life

-Bellamy was born in Chicago.
+Bellamy was born Ralph Rexford Bellamy on June 17, 1904 in Chicago, Illinois.
 He was the son of Lilla Louise (née Smith), a native of Canada, and Charles Rexford Bellamy.
 He ran away from home when he was 15 and managed to gain employment in a road show.
 He toured with road shows before finally landing in New York City.
 He began acting on stage there and, by 1927, owned his own theater company.
 In 1931, he made his film debut and worked constantly throughout the decade both as a lead and as a capable supporting actor.
 He co-starred in five films with Fay Wray.